CodeBear801/zoo/tech-summary/books/designing-data-intensive-applications/chapter6.md

 ## Questions
 - What is partition, what's the difference & relation with replication?
+- When new machine are added, how to rebalance partition effectively?
 - Why need service discovering?
 How etcd works?

 ## Notes